rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

         tcp6       0      0 :::2222                 :::*                    LISTEN      1341/sshd

-# CentOS 6 and iptables
+##### CentOS 6 and iptables

-**NOTE**: RHEL and CentOS 6 will be marked End of Life in November 2020.
+**Note**: RHEL and CentOS 6 will be marked End of Life in November 2020.
 For best security practives, we strongly advise that you consider a newer OS version to host your application or website.

 1. Open the new SSH port by running the following command: